pe1995/MUST.jl/README.md

 	feh=[0.0, 0.0]
 )

-# or the models to the existing grid
+# or add the models to the existing grid
 ig = modelgrids.interpolate_from_grid!(...)
 ```
 3. Run `prepare.jl` with this grid.
 You don't need this particular script, but follow the steps in the script is encouraged.
 This will create a `dispatch_grid.mgrid`, input namelists and binned opacities.